fclaerho/quarkwm/README.md

 I resurrected this old project in order to archive it here in my git repository but it is **no longer maintained**.
 The coding style is highly debatable and shall neither be considered as an example for anyone nor representative of my current style.
 That being said, it was a prototype of a minimalist coding style, and I'm still a minimalist.
-A few gadgets apart, this is a usable skeleton project for anyone looking to start a new homebrew window manager.
+A few gadgets apart, this remains a usable skeleton project for anyone looking to start a new homebrew window manager for X11.
+I've refreshed the documentation syntax (which is now markdown) to make it more readable on github, its content is mostly unchanged.
+Unfortunately this repository only hold the last version (Quark3).

 * * *

+30 sep.
+2007

 Quark3 Overview
 ===============
-20070930/FC

 Quark[WM] is a small (15k) and fast window manager designed to increase your productivity by: